 In this day and age, spammers are becoming more and more sophisticated.
 They are finding ways to trick people into thinking their unsolicited junk messages are worth the time you spend reading them.
 While many users are savvy enough to figure out what’s real and what’s bogus among their electronic correspondence, there are many out there who take what they receive at face value and open it.

-This is alright though because sometimes the electronic junk mail swindlers are clever enough to pull the wool over our eyes.
+Sometimes the electronic junk mail swindlers are clever enough to pull the wool over our eyes.
 It’s in the best interests of your computer’s health and your sanity to research how to tell if an email is spam or genuine.
 We researched this topic extensively and generated a list of the top five ways to tell if an email is spam.
 These rules can help you when spam slips through the protection of your spam filter.

 Here is the list, in no particular order: